Dark Adrenaline: Video

-Cristina Scabbia and Andrea Ferro began shooting the music video for "End of Time" on October 17, 2012 in Milan, Italy.
+Cristina Scabbia and Andrea Ferro began shooting the music video for "End of Time" on 17 October 2011 in Milan, Italy.
 It was directed by their regular collaborator Roberto Cinardi with the pseudonym of SaKu, who previously directed Lacuna Coil's music videos for Spellbound (2009), I Won't Tell You (2010) and the short movie Dark Passengers (2012).

 Dark Passengers

-Dark Passengers is a DVD which was included with the Digipack, Box Set and Darkest Adrenaline Super Deluxe Box Set editions of the album.
+Dark Passengers is a DVD that was included with the Digipack, Box Set and Darkest Adrenaline Super Deluxe Box Set editions of the album.
 It contains six short films shot by Roberto Cinardi with the pseudonym of SaKu (who already worked with the band for the videos of Spellbound and I Won't Tell You).
 The shorts contain the instrumental version of six songs from the standard issue of Dark Adrenaline.
 Every short has a member of the band as the main character and they represent Cristina's visions of the other members of the band after the Injection of the mysterious drug called "Dark Adrenaline".
 In the first video, based on "Give Me Something More", we see Cristina imprisoned by her evil twin.
 The second one, with "Intoxicated", shows Andrea as the protagonist of an adaptation of F. W. Murnau's Nosferatu.
 The third based on "Upsidedown" with Marco Biazzi as Jason Voorhees.
 The fourth with "Kill the Light" sees Cristiano Migliore playing the victim of a mad scientist.
 The fifth based on "Fire" with Marco Coti Zelati as a sushi chef.
 The last one with "Trip the Darkness" and Cristiano Mozzati as leads playing the role of a crazy akira.

 Credits for Dark Passengers are adapted from album liner notes.